Want to meet others with an interest in philosophy? Philsoc might be for you

 Philsoc holds regular meetings at Rewley House, it produces an annual review, it holds an annual ‘awayday’ in leafy Buckinghamshire, and it holds an annual Members’ Weekend, including a Members’ Dinner.
 Members have been known to come from places as far away as Chicago to deliver a paper at the members weekend (that’s you, Terry Duchow!)!

 Since Philsoc began we have been recording the weekend schools we hold at OUDCE.
 We now have quite a collection, including talks by some very major philosophers.
 Only members can get at our archive.
 But these recordings are a fantastic resource.
+It is worth joining the society just for these (in my opinion).

 If you are based outside the UK and think Philsoc is not for you, think again.
 We have many overseas members, and a committee member (Christian Michel) devoted to them.